wp-plugins/ewww-image-optimizer/readme.txt

 = What are the supported operating systems? =

-I've tested it on Windows (with Apache), Linux, Mac OSX, and FreeBSD.
+I've tested it on Windows (with Apache), Linux, Mac OSX, FreeBSD, and Solaris (v10).
 The cloud service will run on any OS.

 = How are JPGs optimized? =